sifferman/labs-with-cva6/labs/intro.md

 1. What is a Git commit?
 What is the hash of the commit that first added [this file](https://github.com/sifferman/labs-with-cva6/blob/main/labs/intro.md) to this repository?
 2. Using [`"./labs/intro/git-example.txt"`](https://github.com/sifferman/labs-with-cva6/blob/main/labs/intro/git-example.txt), provide a link (URL) to the line that describes who wrote that file.
 3. Using that same file, open its initial commit and create a permalink to the line that describes who wrote that file.
-4. Why should you always use permalinks when sending links to lines of code via GitHub?
+4. Why should you always use permalinks as opposed to regular links when sharing lines of code via GitHub?
 5. What is a Git submodule, and what are they used for?
 What is the hash of the cva6 submodule that this repository uses?

 ## SystemVerilog Questions